hoaktran/postgresql-to-bigquery-etl/README.md

         * Save this part to a CSV file and upload it to BigQuery under the name `intermediate_updated_{table_name}`
         * Insert all rows from the table `intermediate_updated_{table_name}` to the respective BigQuery table

-I want to talk a bit about uploading a CSV file to a BigQuery table.
+It is worth to talk a bit about uploading a CSV file to a BigQuery table.
 Theoretically, BigQuery can automatically detect the schema from the file.
 However, it only scan up to the first 500 rows of the file to dertemine the data type.
 This can break the code if later on, the data does not have the same type.
 Another workaround way is to assign the schema for each CSV file specifically, which is a huge hassle.
-Therefore, I decide to, whenever upload a CSV file to a BigQuery table, convert all the fields to the string format.
+Therefore, I decide to, whenever uploading a CSV file to a BigQuery table, converting all the fields to the string format.

 Finally, the code will check the update timestamp in each `intermediate_not_updated_{table_name}`, if available, and send the alert email if the data is stale.